LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Phone Verification OTP by Token (PUT)

-Consumes verification OTP sent to verify the consumer's Phone ID when the consumer is already logged in.
+Consumes the verification OTP sent to verify the consumer's Phone ID when the consumer is already logged in.

 ```csharp
 var accessToken = "<Access Token>"; //Required